looprock/dockingstation/README.md

 --debug           -  enable debug output

 # General functionality
 This script will poll 'docker ps' for entries and add them to consul via API.
+It uses the image name to populate the consul service name (plus tags, see below) and parses forwarded ports to present in consul.

 # daemon mode
 This is currently the only available option.
 You can run this under something like supervisor as a 'background' process.

-# How consult tags work
+# How consul tags work in dockingstation
 For repo/foo:latest, dockingstation would turn repo and latest into tags for name foo.
 You can also pass dockingstation -e to add an environment tag

 # registering checks